-Pence starts Middle East tour in Egypt, pledges 'shoulder-to-shoulder' support
+Pence tells Egypt's Sisi that U.S. still backs two-state solution

+“My perception was that he was encouraged by that message,” Pence said.

+“(Sisi) noted that a solution for the Palestinian-Israeli conflict will only come through negotiations based on a two-state solution, and Egypt would spare no effort to support this,” a statement from the Egyptian presidency said.

-CAIRO (Reuters) - U.S. Vice President Mike Pence kicked off a trip to the Middle East on Saturday with a visit to Egypt, where he pledged firm U.S. backing to President Abdel Fattah al-Sisi in the nation’s fight against militants.
+The vice president kicked off a trip to the Middle East on Saturday with the visit to Egypt, where he also pledged firm U.S. backing in the nation’s fight against Islamist militants.

-Pence said ties between the two countries had never been stronger after a period of “drifting apart” and that President Donald Trump sent his gratitude to Sisi for implementing economic reforms.
+Pence said ties between the two countries had never been stronger after a period of “drifting apart” and Trump sent his gratitude to Sisi for implementing economic reforms.

 “We stand shoulder to shoulder with you in Egypt in the fight against terrorism,” Pence said.